Telescopic Ladders Review – Watch Your Fingers!

 In “Xtend & Climb®” brand telescopic ladder, every single section can be only closed individually / you can not collapse the entire ladder at once.
 This particular telescopic ladder brand also futures so called “No pinch closure system™” which prevents crushing your fingers if you forget to pull them out from between the steps when closing the ladder.

 So if you’re in a hurry, it is a slower process than in “TELESTEPS®”, but definitely safer and less painful.
-Because of my previous problems with “TELESTEPS®” telescopic ladder, I did some research just to find out a little more about the manufacturer, and it’s a Swedish company … so my expectations escalated dramatically and I decided to give them a third chance.
+Because of my previous problems with “TELESTEPS®” telescopic ladder, I did some further research just to find out a little more about the manufacturer, and it’s a Swedish company … so my expectations escalated dramatically and I decided to give them a third chance.

-Important thing I would recommended if you get this telescopic step ladder (Combi Ladder), close the sections individually or be very careful when using release-rings under the bottom steps to collapse entire ladder at once.
+if you get this telescopic step ladder (Combi Ladder), close the sections individually or be very careful when using release-rings under the bottom steps to collapse entire ladder at once.
 It is a light weight aluminum, but all sections coming down at once will do a lot of damage if part of your hand is trapped between the steps.
 You just have to follow simple safety guidelines from the manufacturer and it should serve you for years.

 Make sure that all safety buttons under the steps are fully open before you step on those telescopic ladders, if using only a partially extended ladder – extend bottom / thicker sections first.